Best Honey for Sinus Infections & Congestion

 Is manuka honey good for sinuses?

 Manuka honey has the strongest evidence for sinus health of any honey type.
-Its methylglyoxal provides non-peroxide antibacterial activity, and it uniquely disrupts bacterial biofilms — the primary reason chronic sinusitis resists treatment.
-Clinical pilot studies have shown symptom improvement with manuka nasal rinses.
-UMF 10-15+ provides therapeutic-level activity for sinus applications.
+Its methylglyoxal provides catalase-stable non-peroxide antibacterial activity, and it uniquely disrupts the bacterial biofilms (Staphylococcus aureus and Pseudomonas aeruginosa) that are the primary reason chronic sinusitis resists antibiotic treatment.
+A 2014 FEMS study found manuka disrupted these biofilms more effectively than two commonly prescribed antibiotics.
+Clinical pilot studies showed symptom improvement with manuka nasal rinses.
+UMF 10–15+ provides therapeutic-level activity; UMF 18–20+ for chronic or recurrent sinusitis.